raspberrypilearning/turtle-tracker/en/step_2.md

 --- /task ---

 Scratch uses x and y coordinate numbers to indicate locations on the Stage.
 The x coordinate gives the left–right position, and the y coordinate gives the up–down position.
-The coodinate of the centre of the stage is (x=0, y=0).
+The coodinate of the centre of the Stage is (x=0, y=0).
 Let's send the **Turtle 1** sprite to the centre of the Stage.

 --- task ---
 Select the **Turtle 1** sprite and click on its **Code** tab.
 Add code to move the turtle to the centre of the Stage when it is clicked: